jimz011/homekit-infused/docs/index.md

 ### Changes since HKI 0.13.3:
   - Completely rewritten from the ground up
   - Removed decluttering-card
+  - Switched from CCH to CH
+  - Removed swipe-navigation (this doesn't seem to play well anymore, CH doesn't have it included either anymore)
   - Added a neat header
   - New notification window
   - New popup cards system-wide which include brightness, color and switch popups